ddandrea00/Fruit-App/README.md

 CHECK OUT THE LIVE VERSION ON HEROKU: https://project2-fruit-app.herokuapp.com/

 A simple contact management app to keep you organized.
+Add location, date, and notes about your contacts and schedule appointments to meet them in the future.
+Perfect for people in sales, large social circles, and general humans who can never remember how they met someone.
+Very simple and minimal design.
+Enjoy!

-Built Using Ruby on Rails, Javascript, JQuery, and Bootstrap.
+Built Using Runy on Rails, Javascript, JQuery, and Bootstrap.

-* Ruby version

-* System dependencies

-* Configuration
+Deployed on Heroku.

+Full CRUD Functionality

-* Database creation
+* Rails 5.1.4

+* Uses Devise and Bootstrap Gems

-* Database initialization
+* PostgreSQL Database

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...